jquense/uncontrollable/README.md

     <UncontrollableMyInput defaultValue={4} /> // this will just work!
 ```

 The above is a contrived example but it allows you to wrap even more complex Components, giving you a lot of flexibiltity in the API you can offer a consumer of your Component.

-[React Widgets](https://github.com/jquense/react-widgets) makes heavy use of this strategy, you can see it in action here: https://github.com/jquense/react-widgets/blob/master/src/Multiselect.jsx#L408
+For every pair of prop/handlers you also get a defaultProp of the form "default[PropName]" so `value` -> `defaultValue`, and `open` -> `defaultOpen`, etc. [React Widgets](https://github.com/jquense/react-widgets) makes heavy use of this strategy, you can see it in action here: https://github.com/jquense/react-widgets/blob/master/src/Multiselect.jsx#L408